\"Writing.Com

 1. Personal Finance (specifically, preparing for taxes).

-2. Setting up "Tourn-a-Rounds [ASR] in preparation for its launch on January 1.
+2. Setting up "Tourn-a-RoundsOpen in new Window.
+[ASR] in preparation for its launch on January 1.

 3. Trying to fix my wife's #$#%@ing laptop, which keeps giving us the BSOD.

 I'm frustrated by #3 and I have Minions working on #2, so I'm going to talk about #1 for a bit.
-This is prompted by a conversation I had with CCWolf here, but also by the reported incredulity of several of my wife's friends when she tells them about:
+This is prompted by a conversation I had with CCWolf Author Icon here, but also by the reported incredulity of several of my wife's friends when she tells them about:

 How to Beat Credit Card Companies at Their Own Game